CHC press release

 An Lár Choiste Cheannais na gComortaisí took Disciplinary Action against Liam Ó Cathail, alleging a breach of Riail 7.2 (c), Category II (a), T.O.
 2023, that is to say, “Abusive language towards a linesman”.

-Ronan McCarthy requested a Hearing which took place on 18.02.2021.
-An Lár Choiste Éisteachta (Central Hearings Committee) found the Infraction – “Misconduct Considered to have Discredited the Association” proven and imposed the following penalty:
+Liam Ó Cathail requested a Hearing which took place on 25ú Bealtaine 2023.
+An Lár Choiste Éisteachta (Central Hearings Committee) found the Infraction not proven, and so no penalty is imposed.

 Disciplinary Process Explained

-1. Disciplinary Action is commenced by the Competitions Control Committee/An Coiste Bainistíochta
+1. Disciplinary Action is commenced by the Central Competitions Control Committee

-2. The Competitions Control Committee/An Coiste Bainistíochta prepares a charge and notifies the Defending Party of the alleged infraction.
+2. The Central Competitions Control Committee prepares a charge and notifies the Defending Party of the alleged infraction.
 (It also offers him the option of accepting a proposed penalty, without a Hearing).